-That Ted, Pam, David and Adam all are in the insurance business and know this lawsuit is an unprecedented attempt to convert Policy proceeds to a “purported” Trustee of a missing/suppressed Simon Trust that is being replaced by a post mortem trust (“SAMR Turst”) they created after Simon’s death to receive the benefits and that now includes them as direct beneficiaries.
-Their attempt to deceive the insurance carrier via Ted acting as a “purported” Trustee of the missing Simon Trust, attempts also to have the Policy proceeds circumvent this Court and the beneficiaries and get the Policy benefits paid to the post mortem SAMR Trust whose beneficiaries are presumably Ted, Pam, Eliot, Lisa and Jill, instead of the estate beneficiaries of either Eliot, Jill and Lisa or the ten grandchildren.
-The SAMR Trust is presumably the same trust that was exhibited in the Petition as part of a proposed Settlement and Agreement between the estate beneficiaries that would have created the post mortem SAMR Trust to pay new beneficiaries.
+That Ted, Pam, David and Adam all are in the life insurance business, are life insurance agents and inherited ALREADY in part the Simon insurance businesses, agencies that wrote the Simon Trust and issued the policy and administered the VEBA Trust that controlled the Policy and know this lawsuit is an unprecedented attempt to convert Policy proceeds to a purported Trustee of a missing/suppressed Simon Trust that is being replaced by a post mortem trust created after Simon’s death and designating new beneficiaries to receive the benefits that now includes them as direct beneficiaries and trustees.
+The attempt to deceive the insurance carrier via Ted acting as a self-purported “Trustee” of the missing Simon Trust, attempts also to have the Policy proceeds circumvent this Court and the Beneficiaries of the Simon Trust and get the Policy benefits paid to the new post mortem trust whose beneficiaries are presumably Ted, Pam, Eliot, Lisa and Jill, instead of the Estates Beneficiaries of either Eliot, Jill and Lisa or the ten grandchildren.
+The newly created trust is presumably the same trust that was exhibited in the Petition, as part of a proposed Settlement and Mutual Agreement between the estate Beneficiaries that would have created this post mortem trust to pay new Beneficiaries.
 In the Petition (Pages 34-41 under Section VII.
 INSURANCE PROCEED DISTRIBUTION SCHEME) the proposed settlement agreement that creates a new trust is contained in the Petition on Pages 173-179 "Settlement Agreement and Mutual Release ("SAMR"), see Exhibit 7 [of the Petition] - Settlement Agreement and Mutual Release, drafted on or about December 06, 2012 by an unknown Attorney at Law or Law Firm, as no law firm markings are again on the pages.”)
-The new trust that was to be created if the SAMR was signed is termed hereinafter as the SAMR Trust and would be the first of its kind post mortem trust created to replace the missing/suppressed Simon Trust.
-That the SAMR was never signed to Petitioner’s knowledge by any of the beneficiaries and Petitioner rejected such SAMR and SAMR Trust as a scheme that constituted insurance fraud and more in the Petition and refused to sign it.
-In the Petition the SAMR is alleged to be an attempt by Ted and Pam to redirect the Policy proceeds from their very own adult children to themselves aided by the purported Personal Representatives.
+The new trust that was to be created if the SAMR was signed is termed hereinafter as the (“SAMR Trust”) and would be the first of its kind post mortem insurance trust created.
+That the SAMR was never signed by Petitioner and without knowledge of any of the other Beneficiaries and Petitioner rejected such SAMR and SAMR Trust as a scheme that constituted Insurance Fraud and more and therefore refused to sign the SAMR.
+In the Petition the SAMR is alleged to be an attempt by Ted and Pam to redirect the Policy proceeds from their very own adult children to themselves, as they were excluded if it flowed through the estate and all of these acts were aided by the purported Personal Representatives.

-That upon the first attempt to have the benefits paid without proper proof of beneficial interests, Reassure America Life Insurance Company informed Tescher & Spallina P.A. (who created the SAMR Trust), Robert Spallina, Ted, Pam and David to get a court order from this Court stating whom to release the funds to, after determining who the beneficiaries were, as the Simon Trust was declared missing from the estate of Simon.
+That upon the first attempt to have the benefits paid without proper proof of beneficial interests, Reassure America Life Insurance Company informed Tescher & Spallina P.A. (who originally created the SAMR and SAMR Trust), Robert Spallina, Ted, Pam and David to get a court order from this Court stating whom to release the funds to, after determining who the true and proper Beneficiaries were, as the Simon Trust was declared missing from the estate of Simon.
 Petitioner herewith produces the said letter dated January 08, 2013 from Reassure America Life Insurance Company Letter, as Exhibit 1.
-The attempt to release the funds to their proposed post mortem SAMR Trust scheme due to their losing the Simon Trust that was the named beneficiary, is all a result of Tescher & Spallina P.A., Tescher and Spallina failing to legally document the beneficiaries of the Policy, losing or suppressing the missing Simon Trust while they were the Estates lawyers and is more fully defined already in the Petition filed with this Court.
+The attempt to release the funds to their proposed post mortem SAMR Trust scheme due to their losing the Simon Trust that was the named beneficiary, is all a result of Tescher & Spallina P.A., Tescher and Spallina failing to legally document the beneficiaries of the Policy, then losing/suppressing the missing Simon Trust while they were the Estates lawyers and is more fully defined already in the Petition filed with this Court.